BookGen/BookGen/README.md

 + A raw HTML block of the form `<hr class="plain"/>` represents a plain (unfancy) break.

-### YAML metadata

-The metadata provided in `info.yml` can customize the compiled result.
-See [CONFIGURING.md](./CONFIGURING.md) for more on the contents of this file.

 ### Bibliography

 You can use citations and/or a bibliography with Pandoc by specifying it via the `BIBLIOGRAPHY` override.